Bloomers: Bloomer craze of 1851

 During the summer of 1851, the nation was seized by a "bloomer craze".
 Health reformer Mary Gove Nichols drafted a Declaration of Independence from the Despotism of Parisian Fashion and gathered signatures to it at lectures on woman's dress.
 Managers of the textile mills in Lowell, Massachusetts, gave a banquet for any of their female workers who adopted the safer dress before July 4.
 In Toledo, Ohio, 60 women turned out in Turkish costume at one of the city's grandest social events.
 Bloomer balls and bloomer picnics were held; dress reform societies and bloomer institutes were formed.
 A grand festival in favor of the costume was held at New York City's Broadway Tabernacle in September.
 In August, a woman who had spent six months sailing from Philadelphia around the Horn to California with the reform dress packed in her trunk disembarked to find that the dress had preceded her and was being displayed in the window of a San Francisco dress shop.

 Bloomers in London

-Interest in the bloomers was also sparked in England when Hannah Tracy Cutler and other women delegates wore the new dress to an international peace convention in London.
+Interest in the bloomers was also sparked in England when Hannah Tracy Cutler and other women delegates wore the new dress to an International Peace Congress in London.
 Many newspaper reports were dedicated to the controversy the outfit caused.
 One prominent figure who began to lecture about the bloomers in London and beyond was Caroline Dexter.
 When she and her husband later emigrated to Australia, she continued to advocate for dress reform.
 Although few women are known to have worn the bloomers in Australia, Dexter's continued support led to controversy in The Sydney Morning Herald.